-- 4. Member States shall, in conformity with national law, confer on competent authorities the power to apply at least the following administrative sanctions and other measures in the event of the breaches referred to in paragraph 1 of this Article: - (a) an order requiring the person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - (c) a public statement which indicates the person responsible and the nature of the breach in accordance with Article 24; - (d) withdrawal or suspension of the authorisation; - (e) a temporary ban against any person discharging managerial responsibilities or any natural person who is deemed responsible, from exercising management functions; - (g) maximum administrative pecuniary sanctions of at least three times the amount of the profits gained or losses avoided because of the breach where those can be determined by the relevant authority, even if that exceeds the amounts referred to in points (h) and (i); - (h) in respect of a natural person, a maximum administrative pecuniary sanctions of at least EUR 5 000 000 or in the Member States whose currency is not the euro, the corresponding value in the national currency on the date of entry to force of this Regulation;
+- 4. Member States shall, in accordance with national law, confer on competent authorities the power to apply at least the following administrative sanctions and other administrative measures in the event of the infringements referred to in paragraph 1 of this Article: - (a) an order requiring the person responsible for the infringement to cease the conduct and to desist from a repetition of that conduct; - (b) a public statement which indicates the person responsible and the nature of the infringement in accordance with Article 26; - withdrawal or suspension of the authorisation; (c) - a temporary ban against any person discharging managerial responsibilities, or any (d) natural person who is held responsible for such an infringement, from exercising management functions; - maximum administrative pecuniary sanctions of at least three times the amount of (e) the profits gained or losses avoided because of the infringement where those can be determined by the relevant authority, even if those sanctions exceed the amounts referred to in points (f) and (g); - (f) in respect of a natural person, a maximum administrative pecuniary sanctions of at least EUR 5 000 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on ... \;